 As we head into a new season of showers, flowers, and sunshine, many of us have spring cleaning on our minds.
-I always love this time of year to reset not only any nutrition and lifestyle habits, but to address my home environment as well.

 While it may not be what’s traditionally thought of when we get ready to sweep and scrub, environmental pollutants can have a significant negative impact on our health, and detoxing our homes can be a great step forward in reducing our overall exposure.